brycexu/SAA/README.md

-## SAAM
+## SAA
-Code for paper "Semantic-Aligned Attention Module for Few-Shot Classification"
+Code for paper "Refining Feature Embedding with Semantic-Aligned Attention for Few-Shot Classification"

 ## Overview
 We improve class embedding in few-shot classification